Xilinx/xup_compute_acceleration/docs/debug_lab.md

 ### Open Vitis and import the project

-To save time on compilation, a precompiled project will be provided with the Chipscope debug cores already included in the design.
+To save time on compilation, a precompiled project will be provided with the ChipScope debug cores already included in the design.
 See [Appendix](#steps-to-add-chipscope-debug-core-and-build-the-design) to learn how to add ChipScope debug cores

 **Note: If you are doing this lab in a new workspace, you must add the targeted platform first after opening Vitis**